Updated: Feb 22

 Several days later, Covid struck close to my family.
 My dad’s neighbor – another leader in the local community – had contracted the virus and passed away within a few short days.
 Dad had gone to see him and his wife a couple days beforehand, dropping off an anniversary card.
 While he wore his mask, he was understandably worried that he may have become infected, too.

 After these close calls, I was more determined than ever to visit my dad.
 I urged him to get a Covid test.
 Without telling him, I did the same at a local drive-thru testing site in North Carolina.
-While we waited for the results, I put a plan in motion to make the trip to Michigan.
+While we waited for the results, I hatched a plan to make the trip to Michigan.

-I reached out to my dad’s partner, Carol, and asked her if there was anything stopping Dad from going up to the cabin with me for a few days.
+I reached out to Carol and asked her if there was anything stopping Dad from going up to the cabin with me for a few days.
 I explained I’d pick him up and play chauffeur, and asked the visit be kept a surprise.
-Carol was on board and helped me keep it under wraps.
+Carol was on board from the start and helped me keep it under wraps.

 While I’m excited to spend some time with my old man, I’m absolutely determined not to introduce him to the virus during our adventures.
 To that end, my provisions look a lot different this time around.
-I load the glovebox with disposable masks, hand sanitizer, and Clorox wipes.
+I’ve loaded the glovebox with disposable masks, hand sanitizer, and Clorox wipes.
 Kleenex boxes line the pockets along the doors.
-Cough drops settle into the center console.
+Cough drops have settled into the center console.

-Of course, I still pack the essentials: scores of Twizzlers, peanut M&M’s, and trail mix are stowed conveniently within reach.
+Of course, I’ve still packed the essentials, too.
+Scores of Twizzlers, peanut M&M’s, and trail mix are stowed conveniently within reach.

 I went to bed last night still waiting for the results of my “rapid” test and set the alarm for 4:00.
 Worse-case scenario, I’ll turn around – regardless of how much of the drive I’ve completed – if the test delivers a bombshell verdict.

 This morning’s wake-up call jolted me from deep sleep and, for the first time in a long while, I didn’t fumble for the snooze button.
-Actually, this is the first alarm I’ve heard since I started going to work in the bedroom next door dressed in sweatpants and a collared shirt.
-I jump from bed, hop in the shower, get dressed, and kiss my wife and kids goodbye before 4:15.
+Actually, it was the first alarm I’ve heard since I started going to work in the bedroom next door dressed in sweatpants and a collared shirt.
+I jumped from bed, hopped in the shower, got dressed, and kissed my wife and kids goodbye before 4:20.

-Right as I'm walking for the door to the garage, my phone buzzes.
+Right as I was walking for the door to the garage, my phone buzzed.
 My test results were ready, and not a moment too soon.
-I was in the clear and my trip was confirmed!
+There would be no turning around halfway.
+I was in the clear!

 Time Marches On